- Career record of 721-528-6 over 23 seasons

 - Five-time Mid-Florida Conference Coach of the Year

-Head coach Marty Smith enters his 24th season for the Patriots, just 10 wins shy of 700.
-Smith became one of only three coaches in the state to reach 600 wins back in April 2014.
+Head coach Marty Smith enters his 25th season for the Patriots.
+Smith became one of only three active coaches in the state to reach 700 wins in the FCSAA when CF defeated Thomas University JV on Feb.
+28.

-This past season, Smith had the highest draft pick come out of his program to-date in RHP Nate Pearson, who was selected 28th overall (Rd.
+In 2017, Smith had the highest draft pick come out of his program to-date in RHP Nate Pearson, who was selected 28th overall (Rd.
 1) by the Toronto Blue Jays in the 2017 MLB Draft.
-Pearson was the second highest JUCO player drafted in 2017.
+Pearson, Rawlings JUCO National Pitcher of the Year, was the second highest JUCO player drafted in 2017.
 Smith also had LHP Jackson Stoeckinger drafted in the ninth round by the Washington Nationals.
 On the year, Pearson finished Top 3 in FCSAA, Top 5 in nation in total strike outs (118).
 He finished No. 2 state, Top 12 in nation with lowest ERA (1.56).
 As a team, Smith's offense finished second in the state in total home runs hit on the season with 35 and had five MFC All-Conference selections, as well as an all-state selection in Pearson.

 In 2015, Smith led the Patriots to a third place finish in the the Mid-Florida Conference.
 They defeated then-NJCAA and FCSAA No. 1 St. John's River on March 9 and finished the season Top 3 in the state with the highest fielding percentage (.965).